saiftynet/EZPWC/README.md

 * It adds/ fetches upstream
 * It extracts the latest week's challenges
 * It creates a new branch for current week if not already created.
-** Update: now interactively creates a solutions folder and files to edit
+* It interactively creates a solutions folder and files to edit if these do not already exist
+* It automatically initiates an editor on the newly created file, or if the file exists already, opens it for editing
 * It then allows user to make changes, and finally adds to branch, commits and pushes ** Update: Commit hands with "hint: waiting to close editor".
 This may be due to `git commit` attempting to open an editor to edit the commit message.
 The this has been updated to `git commit --authors=$config{githubUN} --message="message"`.
 This may work better.
 * It then takes user to GitHub to create a pull request.